 When should I start working on an application?

 Contact your prospective Government Program Official at least one year before you would like to receive an award.
-Remember that your application might not be funded in its first round of review and note that the summary from your review might not be available in time to resubmit by the very next deadline.
+Remember that your application may not be funded in its first round of review and note that the summary from your review might not be available in time to resubmit by the very next deadline.
 Also, the approximate start date given in the receipt, review and award schedule may be overly optimistic, depending upon budgetary factors that cannot necessarily be anticipated.

-Are there any general grant writing tips I can refer to?
+Are there any general grant writing tips?

 For general grant writing tips, go to http://deainfo.nci.nih.gov/extra/extdocs/gntapp.htm.
-Note that these tips apply to all grant types and some of the advice may not apply directly to predoctoral applications, so read them carefully and check with your Program Official if you have questions about what you find there.
+Note that these tips apply to all grant types and some of the advice may not apply directly to postdoctoral applications, so read them carefully and check with your Program Official if you have questions about what you find there.

 Is there a glossary of NIH terms?